 Hypomenorrhea is when you have regular menstrual cycles but your period or bleeding is light and short.
-Youy may not need a tampon because the bleeding is so light and/or the bleeding lasts only a day or so.
-Hormone pills, IUDs with hormones, or birth control pills could normally make your periods light or could normally make them go away altogether too.
-Being pregnant can also make your period go away all together or appear lighter.
+You may not need a tampon because the bleeding is so light and/or the bleeding lasts only a day or so.
+Hormone pills, IUDs with hormones, or birth control pills could normally make your periods lighter or could make them go away altogether.
+Being pregnant can also make your period go away altogether or appear lighter.

 Amenorrhea - No periods:

 Amenorrhea is defined as having no menstrual period, no menstrual bleeding, or missed periods.
 There are one or more missed menstrual periods, sometimes even missing at least three menstrual periods in a row.
 Girls who haven't begun menstruation by age 16 are considered to have primary amenorrhea.
 The most common cause of amenorrhea is not ovulating including pregnancy and menopause.
 Other causes of amenorrhea/anovulation include PCOS, polycystic ovary syndrome, thyroid disease such as hypothyroidism, certain medications, too high or too low weights, too much exercise, premature menopause, uterine abnormalities like scarring inside the uterus (Asherman syndrome).

 Primary amenorrhea is when a person with ovaries and uterus has not yet had a menstrual period by the age of 16 years.

 Secondary amenorrhea is when the menstrual period stops regular menstrual cycles and periods (two of the most frequent diagnoses for 'secondary amenorrhea' are pregnancy and menopause).
 Anovulation such as pregnancy and menopause are among the main reasons for secondary amenorrhea.